 Joe Rodriguez IV graduated with his Bachelor's in Political Science and History in 2015 and his Master's in International Affairs in 2017.
 During his time at Texas A&M, Joe was involved in several student organizations including MSC Freshman Leadership International (FLI), Aggie Network Student Ambassadors, and MSC L.T.
 Jordan Institute for International Awareness, where he served as Chairman.
 Additionally, during his time on campus he worked as a Resident Advisor, for The Association of Former Students as a student worker in Former Student Programs, and as a graduate assistant for the Texas A&M Policy Internship Programs.
 While at Texas A&M, Joe was able to take advantage of the plentiful professional opportunities that Texas A&M and The Association of Former Students offers.
 Through these opportunities, he was able to intern abroad with a European Think Tank, The Department of State in Washington, D.C, and with The Department of Defense in Germany.

 After graduation, Joe was selected to be a part of Raytheon Company's Leadership Development Program, a dynamic multi-year corporate program that allows young professionals to work across different business units and in different areas.
-His first rotation was in Dallas, Texas and he is currently on his second rotation at the office in Boston, Massachusetts.
+His first rotation was in Dallas, Texas and he just completed his second rotation at the office in Boston, Massachusetts and has since returned to the Dallas office.
 In his free time, Joe participates in his company's Young Employee Success Network and volunteers with a veteran's organization called Veterani where he edits cover letters and resumes for military veterans transitioning out of the military (a skill he honed while working as a graduate assistant for the Policy Internship Programs).

 Andrew Wipke ’10